Associated risks of severe hypertriglyceridemia (sHTG)

 The role of lipoproteins

-Learn more about increased AP, ASCVD, and other risks
+Learn more about acute pancreatitis (AP), ASCVD, and other risks

 Acute pancreatitis risk

-Based on Endocrine Society clinical practice guidelines, elevated triglycerides were defined as serum TG levels ≥150 mg/dL.5
+Based on Endocrine Society clinical practice guideline, elevated triglycerides (defined as serum triglyceride levels ≥150 mg/dL) were considered the third leading cause of AP following gallstones and alcohol.7

-AP induced by elevated triglycerides can lead to7:
+AP induced by elevated triglycerides can have serious consequences7,9

 red warning icon